4 Misconceptions of UI / UX

 Just because you understand the User Interface and the various options doesn’t mean that your user will.
 If your user is given too many choices, the path of least resistance is to not use the product at all.

 At Eureka, we build better, user-centered software, more efficiently and effectively.
-We’d love to answer your UI/UX and software development related questions.
-Send us a message today to get started.
+We’d love to answer your UI/UX and software development related questions!
+Feel free to reach out to us at email@example.com.